 Suddenly, one wondered what Graf would have to do to reclaim her former dominance.
 What wrinkles would she have to add to her game?
 Could she beef up her serve more?
 Would she have to mix in more topspin backhands to stop the Seles juggernaut?

-Unfortunately, we’ll never know because a man and a knife grotesquely inserted themselves into tennis history.
+Unfortunately, we’ll never know because a man, a knife and a best in ear thermometer for baby grotesquely inserted themselves into tennis history.